Aen-OS/interfacestudio/README.md

 Mobile > iPad > Laptop > Desktop

-front page > services page > blog (coming soon)
+front page > services page

 TODO:

 - insert calendly link in sticky-banner top of page.
 - make front hero responsive (including h1 and h2)
 - use icon cloud from magic UI to display skills on bigger screens
-- make "scroll down for more" disappear as user scrolls up
 - if needed, change CTA title to font-dm-sans instead of font-manrope
-- complete social media links in footer
+- link social media icons in footer

 POLICY: